HosnaJabbari/Knotty/README.md

 1. [Download the repository](https://github.com/HosnaJabbari/CCJ/archive/master.zip) and extract the files onto your system.
 2. Install Simfold by following the instructions in the [README.md](https://github.com/HosnaJabbari/CCJ/tree/master/simfold#simfold) of the [Simfold subdirectory](https://github.com/HosnaJabbari/CCJ/tree/master/simfold).
 3. Install the version of CCJ you want to use (If you don't know which version to use, use [Sparse CCJ](https://github.com/HosnaJabbari/CCJ/tree/master/Sparse_CCJ#sparse-ccj)) by following the installation instructions in the README.md of the corresponding subdirectory.
-4. Call CCJ by following the usage instructions in the README.md of the CCJ version you wish to use.
+4. Run CCJ by following the usage instructions in the README.md of the CCJ version you wish to use.

 #### Licence
 SimFold is a part of MultiRNAFold (http://www.rnasoft.ca/download.html).